theHdd4/TrinityFastAPIDjangoReact/TrinityAI/README.md

 - **Agent_Merge** – assists with dataset merges.
 - **Agent_chart_maker** – internal helpers for chart making (no standalone API).

+Each agent folder uses a small `ai_logic.py` module that contains only the prompt building and JSON parsing required for the language model.
+The FastAPI apps and file management code import this module so an AI expert can adjust the behaviour by editing a single file.
+To create a new agent simply copy an existing folder, tweak `ai_logic.py` and wire up the endpoints.

 See the individual READMEs for details and exact endpoints.

 The AI agents read `MINIO_ENDPOINT`, `MINIO_ACCESS_KEY` and